smogon/sprites/src/README.md

 - `-s` Shiny
 - `-g` Game it is from, can be `r`, `f`, `l`, `e`, `re`, `fe`, or `rfe`
   - `r` is Ruby and Sapphire, `f` is Fire Red, `l` is Leaf Green, and `e` is Emerald
-  - Except for Deoxys Defense, all Fire Red sprites are also used in Leaf Green
+  - Except for Deoxys Attack, all Fire Red sprites are also used in Leaf Green

 # sprites/gen4